 Representative Sexual Assault Cases

-J.D., et al v.
-K.H., et al. — $2.55 million settlement for four children molested by a neighbor’s child.
-Multiple events over a six-month period, the victims were five and six years old and the perpetrator was 11.
-Claims were against the neighbor’s child and mother for negligent supervision because the mother was aware of previous accusations against her child and had been warned by her child’s therapist that the 11 year old was not to be left alone with younger children because of his propensity to commit such acts.
-During the pendency of the case, we were able to prove that the child perpetrator and his mother were covered by the renters insurance policy the mother had on the apartment.
+Does v.
+Minor Perpetrator and his Mother – $2,550,000.00 settlement for four children molested by a neighbor’s child.
+Multiple events over a six month period, the victims were 5 and 6 years old and the perpetrator was 11.
+Claims were against the neighbor’s child and his mother for negligent supervision because the mother was aware of previous accusations against her child and had been warned by her child’s therapist that the 11-year-old was not to be left alone with younger children because of his propensity to commit such acts.
+During pendency of case, we were able to prove that the child perpetrator and his mother were covered by the renters policy the mother had on the apartment.

 C.J. v.
-Alpha School Bus Co., et al. — $250,000 settlement for a 12-year-old autistic girl sexually assaulted on the school bus by another disabled student.
-Suit was brought against the bus company and the company that employed the bus monitor.
+Alpha School Bus Co., et al. – $250,000.00 settlement for 12-year- old autistic girl sexually assaulted on school bus by another disabled student.

 The Need To Monitor Social Environments For Safety